Conditions and diseases

 • 'deroofing': (literally 'removing the roof'): removing the top skin layer over a fistula or sinus, after which the wound heals by growing closed.

-• broad removal: removal fof the entire affected scar structure after which the surgical wound can either be closed or grow closed with ointments and bandages.
+• broad removal: removal fof the entire affected scar structure after which the surgical wound can either be closed or grow closed with ointments and bandages

 Why are wounds not always sutured up?

 In HS, it is not always easy to estimate the exact edges of the lesions.
-If a small remainder of the inflammatory site or scar structure were to remain, it could get inflamed again and expand after healing.
+If a small residual inflammatory hair or scar structure were to remain, it could re-inflame and expand after healing.
 This is more likely to happen when the surgical wound is closed with sutures, because the rest can be 'sutured in', as it were.
-When growing closed, scar tissue is gradually replaced and any remnants disappear, although even with this technique, a relapse cannot be ruled out 100%.
+When growing closed, scar tissue is gradually replaced and any remnants disappear Although, even with this technique, a relapse cannot be ruled out 100%.
+For this reason, healing with 'self-closing' is often chosen.

 Can the disease be cured?

 At the moment, there is not a definitive cure.
-The condition has multiple causes (genetic, immune system, lifestyle) which can cause new outbreaks later in life.
+The condition has multiple causes (genetic, immune system, lifestyle), which can cause new outbreaks later in life.
 Often, a correct combination of medication and/or operations can result in long-term disease control (remission).

 Treatment centres and specialisations